What is needed to intern a home extension

 Not sure where to start when planning a home extension?
 We’ve got our back with this helpful some point guide.
 A home extension can be a useful way to add space, live ability and value to your home.
 The right planning, advice, and discipline will ensure that your home renovation project goes off without a hitch.
 Here’s what to keep in mind before getting started:

 1. Where do we start?

-The design stage of the project is the first step in any home extension plan.
+of the project is the first step in any home extension plan.
 Every home extension requires a custom plan, which can be completed by appointing the help of a professional draughts person a building designer or an architect.
 This is our opportunity to improve the live ability of our home, as well as the chance to add value to the property.
 For this reason, choosing the right person for the job is essential.
 The asking our friends or neighbors for recommendations when interviewing your short list of preferred designers.
 Doing so will help you to get familiar with the type of workmanship we can expect and will help you to make an informed decision.

 2. Do we require planning permission?

 By law, homeowners must ensure that any new building or renovation plans for their property has been approved by the relevant local authorities.
 Whether we want to build a new wall around the property; build a swimming pool; add on a room, a second story, or a new wing, it is important to liaise with the planning department of our local municipality as we may require planning permission before proceeding.
 This can be achieved by appointing a qualified architect or droughts person to draw up and submit the building plans to our local municipal planning department.
 It is important to also keep in mind the fee structure that the process entails.
 For smaller home alterations, a droughts person would be better suited and more cost-effective.

 3. Who are we building for?